AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-28/acsd-48784-customer-segment-prices-cached-incorrectly.md

 1. Log in to the site as a user with special Customer Group pricing.
 1. Go to a product page for a product with special customer group pricing.
 Observe the *special price*.
 1. In a separate browser, open the same product page as a guest user without logging in.
 Observe the regular price.
-1. Access the [!DNL Magento] administrative interface and clear the [!DNL Magento] and [!DNL Fastly] cache for this store.
+1. Access the Adobe Commerce administrative interface and clear the Adobe Commerce and [!DNL Fastly] cache for this store.
 1. In the logged-in browser, remove the `X-Magento-Vary` cookie.
 1. In the logged-in browser, reload the same product page several times until caching is fully flushed.
 1. In the non-logged-in browser, reload the product page to now see the Customer Group pricing.